Table of Contents

 Low or No Interest Earned

 While your money is sitting in your checking account, it is probably earning very low, if any, interest.
-For instance, as of mid-April 2024, the average checking account interest rate was a meager 0.08% (that’s eight-hundredths of a percent).
-Translated into dollars and cents, that means that if you kept $5,000 in your checking account for a year, you would only earn $4 in simple interest.
+For instance, as of June 2025, the average interest checking account rate was a meager 0.07% of one percent, according to the FDIC.
+Translated into dollars and cents, that means that if you kept $5,000 in your checking account for a year, you would only earn $3.50 in simple interest.

 That said, there are high-yield and premium checking accounts available that pay heftier interest rates.
 These may come with minimum deposit and balance requirements.
 Online-only banks frequently offer these accounts without those barriers, however, and with interest rates that are several times higher than the national average.